 iNinja Review & Test 2020- Keep This in Mind Before Buying

 A product of the UK based iNinja Ltd, iNinja is a fresh, free VPN extension for Chrome users that was launched in 2017.
-Even though iNinja offers a few attractive features that would appeal to any Chrome user such as free service, unlimited speed, servers in USA and UK, and WiFi protection, we don’t recommend it for a number of reasons.
+Even though iNinja offers a few attractive features that would appeal to any Chrome user such as free service, unlimited speed, servers in USA and UK, and WiFi protection, we don’t recommend it for a number of reasons, one of them being its inability to unblock Netflix.
 Read on to find out why it's no match for our #1 recommended VPN, NordVPN.

 Free or premium, a good VPN doesn’t keep logs.
 However, iNinja is hardly a ninja when it comes to protecting your online privacy.
 Unlike other no-logging, free VPNs such as TunnelBear or ProtonVPN, iNinja VPN collects logs and personal data including connection logs, IP address, personal information, online activities, and cookies.
 Such information is enough for ISPs and hackers to trace your real location and monitor your internet activities.